rsyncOSX/mydocsy/content/en/docs/settings/rsyncandpath.md

 ## Backup configurations

 You can any time backup the current setup, configurations and logs including all profiles by the `wrench` button.
 The backup executes a copy to your Documents catalog and postfixes the copy with a timestamp `-month-day-year/hour/minute`.

-`$HOME/Documents/RsyncUIcopy-05-06-2021/08/21`

-When opening the catalog it might be seen as empty.
-The copy is a `.catalog` and your filebrowser might not see such catalogs.
+The backups is located in your Documents catalog: `$HOME/Documents/RsyncUIcopy-05-06-2021/08/21`